 - Contribute regularly to the blog

-Remember, this is a framework for the program, but we are not rigid when it comes to when a residency might start or what the programming connection might be.
-Please don’t hesitate to apply to the program and suggest your own timing and/or area of interest – the earlier the better!
+Please don’t hesitate to apply to the program and suggest your timing and area of interest – the earlier the better!